exasol/tutorials/tls/doc/tls_in_udfs.md

 | AffirmTrust Commercial         | AffirmTrust                |          | US       | Fri Jan 29 15:06:06 CET 2010   | Tue Dec 31 15:06:06 CET 2030  |
 | &hellip;                       | &hellip;                   | &hellip; | &hellip; | &hellip;                       | &hellip;                      |

-This script is especially helpful if you want to find out, which CA certificates are available in your UDF.
+This script is especially helpful if you want to find out which CA certificates are available in your UDF.

 It goes without saying that if a certificate is missing, trust chains based on it cannot be verified and access to corresponding services will fail.